Impeach Trump Petition Gains Steam, But Will It Make Any Difference?

-An online petition to impeach Donald Trump has gained over one hundred thousands signatures, one of multiple online petitions and other machinations intended to put pressure Congress to remove Donald Trump from office.
+An online petition to impeach Donald Trump has gained over one hundred thousands signatures and is only one of multiple online petitions and other machinations intended to pressure Congress to remove Donald Trump from office.
 But will any of these calls make a difference?

 The Petitions

-On online petition site Change.org, a petition entitled simply “Impeach Donald J. Trump,” has already garnered just over 104,000 signatures, as of this writing, of a goal of 150,000.
+a Change.org petition, titled simply “Impeach Donald J. Trump,” has already garnered over 104,000 signatures, as of this writing.
+The petition’s goal is 150,000 signatures.

 “If you agree this man should not be leading our free nation, stand with us!
 By signing this petition you are requesting the immediate impeachment of Donald Trump, removing all opportunity for his control of the executive branch of our government.”

-Similarly, another online petition calling for Trump’s impeachment, entitled “Impeach Trump Now,” exists as its own website, apart from the Change.org website.
+Similarly, another online petition calling for Trump’s impeachment, titled “Impeach Trump Now,” exists as its own website, apart from the Change.org website.

 “From the moment he assumed the office, President Donald Trump has been in direct violation of the US Constitution.
 The President is not above the law.
 We will not allow President Trump to profit from the presidency at the expense of our democracy.”

-As of this writing, it is unclear how many signatures that petition has garnered.
+It is unclear how many signatures that petition has garnered.

 The Problem With Online Petitions